Study: AudioEye detects up to 2.5x more issues than other tools

 8. Siteimprove

 Siteimprove(opens in a new tab) is a comprehensive platform offering a suite of website optimization tools, including accessibility testing.
 Automated scans identify WCAG violations and offer guidance on remediation.
-Siteimprove also includes features for assessing content quality and search engine optimization (SEO).
+Siteimprove also includes features for assessing content quality and SEO.

 Siteimprove takes a holistic approach to website management with accessibility as a core component.
 Its user-friendly interface is intuitive for non-technical users.

-The platform's breadth makes it a comprehensive platform to manage website accessibility alongside other aspects of website performance.
+The platform's breadth makes it a comprehensive tool for managing website accessibility alongside other aspects of website performance.
 However, teams may need to adapt existing workflows to use the software, and some users report a high incidence of false positives.

 Pricing: Varies depending on the chosen plan and features.

 Ready to get started?
-Schedule a demo with AudioEye to see our accessibility and compliance services in action.
+Schedule a demo to see our platform in action.

 Frequently Asked Questions